-- Red and inflamed paw pads from excessive licking and chewing
+- Red and inflamed paw pads, from excessive licking and chewing

 - Brown saliva stains on paw pads due to excessive licking

-- Shaking head and ears – ears can itch and/or become infected
+- Shaking head and ears: Ears can itch and/or become infected

 - Runny nose and watery eyes can be present, but less frequently

 Your vet can do skin tests and blood tests to identify what your pup is allergic to.
 Depending on the severity, he may want to treat with steroids or antihistamines.
 Whether you want to go that route or not (I’ll talk about natural treatments in just a minute), it’s always a good idea to let your vet know what’s going on with your pup.

 Natural Treatments To Try

-- Rinse your dog’s paws after an outing.
+- A More Thorough Wash: Rinse your dog’s paws after an outing.
 I do this in the summer months before bed every night when my pups allergies act up and she gets instant relief.
 I just run her little paws under cool water for a few minutes while massaging her feet and paw-pads.
 Then I dry her off with a towel.
 She curls up in the bed and happily goes to sleep.
 Total relief – no biting or licking those little tootsies.

 - A Full-On Bath: Give your dog a bath, but not more than once a week.
 You don’t want to dry his/her skin out.
 Bathing usually gives symptomatic relief and removes pollens from the skin.
 Use gentle, hypoallergenic formulas.
 Or try a soothing oatmeal shampoo.